Social Security Disability (SSD) attorneys serving Syracuse, Watertown, Oswego and Central New York

 Schedule a Free Consultation

-For over 30 years, MCV Law’s work injury lawyers have helped guide people through the NY workers’ compensation process.
+For decades MCV Law’s Social Security Disability lawyers have helped guide people through the Social Security Disability process.